RoboPhred/discrelog/README.md

 ## License

 This project is licenced under AGPL-3.0.

-The SVG paths that make up some node types are public domain and sourced from wikimedia commons.
+Some logic symbol artwork has been provided by wikimedia commons under the public domain license.
 These have been called out where used.

 ## Alternatives